The Best Restaurants in Jersey City

 Corto

-House-made pasta is the draw at Corto, an understated Italian BYO in the Jersey City Heights.
-Go elsewhere for spaghetti and red sauce—the open kitchen is better known for churning out underdog pasta shapes such as ditalini, malfadini or ditli in sauces with herbs, chilis, artisanal cheeses, seasonal vegetables and even wild boar or wagyu beef.
-Simple and seasonal “cucina povera,” or peasant-style Italian cooking, is the motto at the cozy one-room Corto; The menu, from the cheese and salumi plate to the entrees, changes often (but get a sneak of the day’s offerings from their artful Instagram gallery). —SFG
+Housemade pasta is the draw at Corto, a cozy, understated Italian BYO in the Heights serving simple, seasonal “cucina povera,” or peasant-style Italian cooking.
+Go elsewhere for spaghetti and red sauce; this open kitchen is better known for churning out underdog pasta shapes such as ditalini, malfadini or ditli in sauces with herbs, chilis, artisanal cheeses, seasonal vegetables and even wild boar or Wagyu beef.
+Menu items change often—but get a sneak of the day’s offerings from their artful Instagram account). —SFG

 507 Palisade Avenue, 201-420-6290